How to Get a Shopify Chargeback With Minimum Hassle?

 How to Request Shopify Chargebacks With DoNotPay?

 Getting a Shopify chargeback can prove to be quite time-consuming and tiring.
 DoNotPay has a quick and easy way to help you request a Shopify chargeback, and it is as simple as it gets.
-Open DoNotPay in your web browser or iOS app and follow these simple instructions after logging in:
+Open DoNotPay in your web browser and follow these simple instructions after logging in:

 - Scroll down to find Chargeback Instantly